10 Things That May Surprise You in Cusco

 Despite the cold mountain air, it is very uncommon to find heaters in homes or offices or anywhere but the more expensive hotels.
 Cusquenans prefer the idea that you just wear more clothes, that way your body doesn’t have to deal with large temperature changes between inside and outside.

 Fireworks and loud bangers can go off at any time of the day or night in any location.
 It can take a while for the nerves to get used to it, but they do.
+There is always a fiesta going on in Cusco’s neigborhoods and there is always something to celebrate.

 9. Drinks served in plastic bags